emscripten-core/emscripten/site/source/docs/api_reference/wasm_workers.rst

 Use the Emscripten Worker API when:
  - you want to easily spawn a Worker from a JS file that was not built using Emscripten
- - you want to spawn as Worker a single separate compiled program that the main thread program represents, and these programs do not share common code
+ - you want to spawn as Worker a single separate compiled program than the main thread program represents, and the main thread and Worker programs do not share common code
  - you do not want to require the use of SharedArrayBuffer, or setting up COOP+COEP headers
- - you only need to communicate with the Worker using asynchrnous postMessage() function calls
+ - you only need to communicate with the Worker asynchronously using postMessage() function calls

 Use the Wasm Workers API when:
  - you want to create one or more new threads that synchronously compute in the same Wasm Module context
- - you want to spawn multiple Workers to save memory by sharing the WebAssembly Module (object code) across the Workers
+ - you want to spawn multiple Workers from the same codebase and save memory by sharing the WebAssembly Module (object code) and Memory (address space) across the Workers
  - you want to synchronously coordinate communication between threads by using atomic primitives and locks
  - your web server has been configured with the needed COOP+COEP headers to enable SharedArrayBuffer capabilities on the site